NikunjSaraf/NikunjSaraf/README.md

 <h3> 👨🏻‍💻 Some highlights about Me </h3>

--  &nbsp; Worked has a mentor for the team Kainatomous in Smart India Hackathon'20 for frontend development in React.
+-  Worked has a mentor for the team Kainatomous in Smart India Hackathon'20 for frontend development in React.
 -  Winner of Smart India Hackathon'20 as a mentor for team Kainatomous: AK15/Knowledge Management System through BlockChain.Given by Airport Authority of India.
--  Winner of Smart India Hackathon'19 Prize(Rs.75000) : High Impact Low Cost Well Being Solution (Rural HealthCare Portal).Given By &nbsp; Flucon Pvt.Ltd
+-  Winner of Smart India Hackathon'19 Prize(Rs.75000) : High Impact Low Cost Well Being Solution (Rural HealthCare Portal).Given By Flucon Pvt.Ltd
--  &nbsp; MERN Enthusiatic.
+-  MERN Enthusiatic.
--  &nbsp; Learning more about Javascript and its framework like ReactJS,NodeJS etc.
+-  Learning more about Javascript and its framework like ReactJS,NodeJS etc.

 <h3>🛠 Tech Stack</h3>